Attn: Advanced Freelancers

 You have products you want to sell to freelancers, consultants, and agency owners, and this community seems like a room you could pitch to.
 Please don’t.

-You hope to get some clients here.
-Will you start new relationships?
+You hope to get some clients from successful freelancers who have more work than they can handle.
+Will you start new relationships in the community?
 Yes.
 Might some of those relationships organically lead to collaborations or referrals?
 Yes.
-Is this community a smaller Upwork?
+Is this a smaller Upwork?
 No.

 You want other people to answer all your questions and do your thinking for you.
 We’re here to answer questions for which Google doesn’t have a quick answer.
 Think “What CRM are you all using right now?” not “What is a CRM?”